ABOUT THE FRIENDS OF THE CONSERVATORY

-The Friends of the Conservatory (FOC), formed as a non-profit organization in 1980 and grew out of a 1978 citizens’ campaign to restore the physical structure of the Conservatory.
+Formed as a non-profit organization in 1980, the FOC grew out of a 1978 citizens’ campaign to restore the physical structure of the Conservatory.
 The Victorian glass building had stood for 65 years at the north end of Volunteer Park, the site approved by the renowned Olmsted brothers’ landscape architecture firm in the early 1900’s.
 By 1978 the Conservatory’s glass panes and wood/iron framework had deteriorated so badly the building had to be closed during high winds.Cooperating with the Seattle Department of Parks and Recreation, the FOC sponsored the 1980 – 1985 architectural restoration of the Conservatory building.

 The mission of the Friends of the Conservatory (FOC) is to advocate and encourage preservation, public participation, and education with respect to the Volunteer Park Conservatory and its plant collection.
 The FOC is a community non-profit organization that supports the Conservatory in cooperation with the Seattle Department of Parks and Recreation.